 KPMAS Participating Providers must meet MAPMG credentialing requirements.
-KPMAS credentialing policies and procedures are intended to protect our members and ensure quality. .The Mid-Atlantic States Credentialing and Privileging Committee (MASCAP), chaired by MAPMG's Regional Medical Director for Legal Affairs, Risk Management and Patient Safety and Health Plan's Vice President of Quality, Regulatory and Risk Management, oversees all credentialing and re-credentialing activities.
+KPMAS credentialing policies and procedures are intended to protect our members and ensure quality.
+The Mid-Atlantic States Credentialing and Privileging Committee (MASCAP), chaired by MAPMG's Associate Medical Director of Quality and Health Plan's Vice President of Quality, Regulatory and Risk Management, oversees all credentialing and re-credentialing activities.

 Initial credentialing and re- credentialing are part of the practitioner/provider contract process.
-No Participating Provider may see KPMAS members prior to being approved through the credentialing process.
+No participating provider may see KPMAS members prior to being approved through the credentialing process.
 All physicians who cover for network providers must be credentialed by MAPMG.
 Providers will be credentialed upon initial application to the KPMAS provider network; re-credentialing occurs every three years thereafter except for those with Kaiser Permanente ambulatory surgery and procedural sedation privileges for whom re-credentialing occurs every two years.
 All participating providers must satisfactorily complete the re-credentialing process to maintain an active status.
 This process is described in detail below in Section 10.7.
 Practitioners will be notified within sixty (60) calendar days in writing of the actions taken to approve or disapprove the applicant for participation with KPMAS.